lamastex/lamastex.github.io/_changes2MM/README.md

+# Changes to Minimal Mistakes for LaMaStEx
-Raaz did the following changes to minimal-mistakes
+I did the following changes to [https://github.com/mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes) displayed at [https://mmistakes.github.io/minimal-mistakes/](https://mmistakes.github.io/minimal-mistakes/) in my fork at [https://github.com/lamastex/lamastex.github.io](https://github.com/lamastex/lamastex.github.io) displayed at [https://lamastex.github.io/](https://lamastex.github.io/).

 ### To allows logo to be displayed with site-title
 0. used inkscape to make a SVG image for te logo - make it square with width=height